cns-iu/hra-vccf-ftu-supporting-information/README.md

     - packages: pyvis, networkx, datashader
     - Organ Data

-To run the code, we downloaded the organ data from ASCT+B Reporter in a JSON format in a folder.
+To run the code, organ data was downloaded from ASCT+B Reporter in a JSON format to a folder.
 The code is segmented into four parts:
-- It gets the whole organ data and formulate the data as per the list of organs one wants to visualize.
+- First, get the whole organ data and formulate the data as per the list of organs one wants to visualize.
 - Constructing a network out of the whole data, female data, and male data individually.
 - Add the vasculature to the network we built in first two steps.
 - Beautify or filter the visualization per the connections we have from the vasculature data.